Join us for the first cohort:

 ꩜ your imagination muscle back on

-The version of the future you used to lose every time you tried to picture it becomes something you can return to.
-You can imagine it specifically: the year, the day, the texture, the rooms, the people, the rhythm of the work, what the money looks like, what the rest looks like.
+The version of the future you used to lose every time you tried to picture it becomes something you can actually return to.
+You imagine specifically: the year, the day, the texture, the people, the rhythm of the work, what the money looks like, what the rest looks like, what your Tuesday afternoons feel like.
 The horizon you couldn't hold steady becomes stable enough to walk toward.
-And when the old logic comes back to claim you (which it will), you have the practice, the company, and the somatic ground to keep the picture alive long enough to keep building it.
+And when the old logic comes back to claim you (which it will, probably on a Sunday), you have the practice, the company, and the somatic ground to keep the picture alive long enough to keep building it.

 a community for life